 We sincerely appreciate the selfless contributions and significant time spent by both the individuals and associate organizations and institutions who reviewed this training.
-We would like to thank and acknowledge all of the alumni that have contributed to the success of the EAHRP since its inception.
+We would like to thank and acknowledge all of the many alumni that have contributed to the success of the EAHRP since its inception.

-In particular for the 5th EAHRP session, we would like to recognize and thank the following members who contributed their time and effort to the curriculum review and development, fundraising efforts and coordination, as well as facilitation:
+In particular, for the 7th EAHRP session, we would like to recognize and thank the following members who contributed their time and effort to the curriculum review and development, fundraising efforts and coordination, as well as facilitation:

-- Aginatha Festo Rutazaa (Tanzania)

-- Alice Nassaka (Uganda)

-- Benedict Owino Aminer (Kenya)

-- Charles Baraza Nyukuri (Kenya)

-- Dona Aseru Abiniku (Uganda)

-- Elias Tenson Mwashiuya (Tanzania)

-- Eugene Twagirimana (Rwanda)

-- George Mwai Gichuki (Kenya)

-- Harriet Adong (Uganda)

-- Irene Nakasolya (Uganda)

-- Michael Reuben (Tanzania)

-- Miriam Talwisa (Uganda)

-- Ronald Mugamba Kakembo (Uganda)

-- Salome Nduta Mbugua (Uganda)

-- Suba Churchill (Kenya)
+Aginatha Festo Rutazaa (Tanzania), Charles Baraza Nyukuri (Kenya), Consolata Kinabo (Tanzania), Elias Tenson Mwashiuya (Tanzania), Eugene Twagirimana (Rwanda), George Mwai Gichuki (Kenya), Harriet Adong (Uganda), Irene Nakasolya (Uganda), Michael Reuben (Tanzania), Miriam Talwisa (Uganda), Rene Claude Niyonkuru (Burundi), Robert Mugisa (Uganda), Ronald Mugamba Kakembo (Uganda), Salome Nduta Mbugua (Kenya), Suba Churchill (Kenya), and Virginia Nduta (Kenya).